haproxytech/kubernetes-ingress/documentation/annotations-custom.md

   ...
 ```

-we can see that a config snippet was added, but compared to regular snippet, our annotation has full validation that we defined (and also its limiting what we can put)
+we can see that a config snippet was added, but compared to regular snippet, our annotation has full validation that we defined (and also it is limiting what we can put)

 what happens if we try to add value that is not accepted ?